Frequently asked questions

 Q Question.
 What happens to the data after the school submits it?

-After the school submits the data, state and territory government and non-government education authorities collate the data and send it to the Australian Government Department of Education and Training.
-(For some jurisdictions, this data is sent directly from the school to the Australian Government.)
+After the school submits the data, state and territory government and non-government education authorities collate the data and send it to the Australian Government Department of Education, Skills and Employment (the Department).
+(In some cases, the school passes the information directly to the Department, depending on the school's particular arrangements.)

-Governments then use the data to inform funding policy and program improvement for students with disability.
+Governments then use the data to inform funding policy and program improvement for school students with disability.

 Q Question.
 What if an adjustment were provided for a past student and is now being used for a current student (eg a wheelchair ramp)?